 The Annual Report shall include a calendar of major scientific workshops and reviews, and an acquisition plan for all procurements in excess of $250,000, including the proposed date of submission to NSF and the type of procurement.

-Monthly and Quarterly Progress Reports
+Monthly Progress Reports

-Advanced LIGO Project Monthly and Quarterly Reports shall be prepared and submitted to NSF for each fiscal year.
+Advanced LIGO Project Monthly Reports shall be prepared and submitted to NSF for each fiscal year.
 This report is prepared in accordance with the Cooperative Agreement and shall consist of a summary of work accomplished during the reporting period.
-The monthly and quarterly reports will include major scientific and technical accomplishments, an assessment of current status against scheduled status, a review of current or anticipated problem areas and corrective actions, and a status of action items affecting participant responsibilities.
+The monthly reports will include major scientific and technical accomplishments, an assessment of current status against scheduled status, a review of current or anticipated problem areas and corrective actions, and a status of action items affecting participant responsibilities.
 This report shall also include management information such as changes in personnel, a financial status report and other financial information including actual or anticipated underruns or overruns, and any other action requiring NSF/IOG notification.

-The financial information in the Quarterly Report will include a summary (to WBS level 2) of actual costs compared to the baseline estimated costs and graphs showing actual costs versus time compared with the planned budgeted cost profile.
+The financial information in the Monthly Report will include a summary (to WBS level 2) of actual costs compared to the baseline estimated costs and graphs showing actual costs versus time compared with the planned budgeted cost profile.
 A narrative discussion of construction and R&D progress will be provided and referenced to the baseline schedule.
 The Report will include a description of all Change Control actions for key milestones or contingency usage, and any changes in the annual acquisition plan.

 Technical Reports